mukeshdroid/reed-solomon-code/README.md

-## Reed Solomon Code Implementation
+# SageMath Implementation of Reed Solomon Code

+## Instructions
 Open the rsdemo file to test RS code. currenlty the Galois Field is hardcoded